dbenesh82/intensity_infectivity_experiments/camallanus/analysis_cam_dat.md

     ## Importance:          1.00 0.74  0.36 0.31 0.26 0.07
     ## N containing models:   20   10    12   12   10    4

 Total length and fish weight are less important now, so it seems like those 4 fish with missing sex values mattered.
-This is because these fish (blue below) tend to nullify a previously negative relationship (red line) between size and infection.
+This is because these fish (blue line below) tend to nullify a previously negative relationship (red line) between size and infection.

 ``` r
 ggplot(data = cdat, aes(x = tl, y = intensity/dose, color = is.na(fsex))) +